COVID-19 Update for Ronald McDonald House South Island

 Are you turning any families away?

 No, we are not, we are committed to ensuring that any eligible family who requires accommodation close to the hospital is welcomed.
 A thorough screening programme is in place to ensure the wellbeing of all families, our team, and volunteers.
-These families will be accommodated in off-site in self-contained accommodation during Alert Level 4.

 Are visitors allowed?